philrussel21/raid-my-kitchen-terminal-app/README.md

 * App has a feature that accepts inputs of all the ingredients the user has including the measurements then outputs recipes that can be made with these ingredients.

 * App has a feature that lets the user to edit the recipe.

+* App has a feature that lists all the recipes according to serving sizes.